 Council Tax

-Council Tax is set by local authorities in England, Scotland and Wales to pay for local services that they provide, such as rubbish collection, the police and the fire brigade.
-It is based on the value of the house, flat or other accommodation (in this information these are all called ‘dwellings’) in which you live.
+Council Tax is a fee set by local authorities in England, Scotland and Wales to pay for local services that they provide, such as rubbish collection, the police and the fire brigade.
+The fee is per household, and is based on the value of the house, flat or other accommodation (in this information these are all called ‘dwellings’) in which you live.

 Short courses